 They are also excellent hybrid cameras with fab features for photography and video.
 Check out our recommendations for the best Micro Four Thirds cameras.

 Medium format cameras have an even bigger sensor than full frame cameras.
-They are specialist cameras with specialist price tags.
+They are specialist cameras with powerful image resolutions, but they also have specialist price tags.

-They don’t have a full frame of features like the modern mirrorless camera.
+Medium format camera are usually limited in terms of additional features like the ones found in modern mirrorless cameras.
 But you can’t beat them for image quality.

 You can read our full article on medium-format vs full-frame cameras.
-And you can check out our list of the best medium-format cameras.
+And you can check out our list of the .

 As we discussed, this means your sensor is much smaller than one on a professional camera.
 So, it is cropping your image.
 And the crop factor has a range of effects on your photographs.

 It creates a narrower viewing angle.
-And this will influence your lens purchases in the future.
+And this will affect the focal length of your lens, increasing the focal length and adding magnification.
 So, a beginner photographer should research cameras and lenses that will help their field of photography.

 Quite a few camera brands are making fantastic cameras.
 You have Canon, Nikon, Fujifilm, Sony, and others turning out new models yearly.
 That’s great for choice.
 But which camera brand is best?